- What can cause linkages to operate ineffectively on louver dampers?

 - How often should packing glands be changed out?

-The packing gland is a type of stuffing used to seal the rotating shaft, creating a barrier between process and exterior environment.
+The packing gland is a type of stuffing used to seal the rotating shaft, creating a barrier between the process and the exterior environment.
 While relatively inexpensive, damage to the packing gland can result in expensive damage such as binding and/or warped blades.
 Packing glands should be replaced at least every 5 years (depending on the process).
-For more information on louver damper maintenance, check out our Maintenance Checklists.

 - Can we supply our own Actuator?